redocrepus/ahk-whisper-paste/README.md

 - Press F8
 - Wait for Open AI and AutoHotKey to do their magic

-## Customise

-- Edit transcriptionPrompt.txt to customize the transcription.
-- Add multiple transcription prompt and .ahk files.
-For example, you can have multiple activation keys for multiple languages.

 ### Trigger Hotkey

 The hotkey to start/stop a voice command is defined in `watch.ahk`.
 You can replace the following with a hotkey of your choice: